Cocker Spaniel Aggressive At Night

 I also recommend extra obedience training - you can never give dogs enough, and if you make it fun, your pet will enjoy it too!

 Increase your Cocker's exercise and training, by all means, but I suggest you involve your vet with the latter two.
 Explain the situation and ask him if reduced serotonin levels could be the problem.
 He'll probably check him out just to make sure he's otherwise okay, and if it is a serotonin problem, he'll be able to prescribe something that will help alleviate the problem and perhaps recommend a change to his diet.

 In the meanwhile, I recommend you keep him away from kids at night, crating would be an option, and if he normally sleeps on your bed, I'd probably stop that until you've spoken with the vet.

-If it turns out to be a behavioral problem (and I don't think it is) I wouldn't try to remedy this aggression yourself.
-Find a good, qualified dog behavioral therapist - it will probably cost you, but the alternative is much worse.
+If it turns out to be a behavioural problem (and I don't think it is) I wouldn't try to remedy this aggression yourself.
+Find a good, qualified dog behavioural therapist - it will probably cost you, but the alternative is much worse.

 Instead, why not try excluding him from the room (and the family, as you do already)?